Cog-Creators/Red-DiscordBot/docs/cog_guides/economy.rst

 Economy
 =======

-This is the cog guide for the audio cog.
+This is the cog guide for the economy cog.
 You will find detailled docs about the usage and the commands.

 ``[p]`` is considered as your prefix, ``credits`` as